Bilingualism

 Parents talking about Bilingualism

-You can read and hear about other parents’ experiences of raising their children to be bilingual in the following resources produced by the BBC’s Tiny Happy People
+You can read and hear about other parents' experiences of raising their children to be bilingual in the following resources produced by the BBC's Tiny Happy People.

-Polish mother and English father sharing their experiences of speaking their first languages and child learning two languages at home. |
+- Learning 2 languages at home: Polish mother and English father sharing their experiences of speaking their first languages and child learning two languages at home.

-Learning language through play.
-Maintaining your first language |
+- Learning language through play.
+Maintaining your first language: Learning through play.
+Speaking first language at home (Bengali).

-Learning home language through play and making it fun.
-Benefits of learning two languages (Punjabi) |
+- Maintaining your first language: Learning home language through play and making it fun.
+Benefits of learning two languages (Punjabi).

-Information and advice on learning two languages |
+- Article about myth busting and bilingualism: Information and advice on learning two languages.

 What if my child is already struggling to communicate?

 If your child is struggling learning to use your home language, you may think it will be easier to speak the language that is mainly spoken in the country that you are living in, e.g. English if you live in the UK.
-However

-- children learn to communicate best when adults speak to them using the language/s that come most naturally to them
+- Children learn to communicate best when adults speak to them using the language/s that come most naturally to them

-- speaking only English with your child may lead to them having difficulty joining in with family conversations and building relationships e.g. with grandparents
+- Speaking only English with your child may lead to them having difficulty joining in with family conversations and building relationships e.g. with grandparents

-- sticking to English doesn’t make learning to communicate any easier than if children are hearing and using more than one language
+- Sticking to English doesn't make learning to communicate any easier than if children are hearing and using more than one language

-- children who hear two languages are not slower to learn to talk.
+- Children who hear two languages are not slower to learn to talk.
 The typical rate of early language development among bilingual children is the same as the typical rate among children who only speak one language.

 Links to further information